MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ### Application installation
 To complete this process, you must have admin privileges on the machine.

-1. Download the wdav.pkg from: https://fresno.blob.core.windows.net/preview/macos/wdav.pkg.

-2. Navigate to the downloaded wdav.pkg in Finder and open it.
+1. Navigate to the downloaded wdav.pkg in Finder and open it.

     ![App install screenshot](images/MDATP_28_AppInstall.png)

-3. Click **Continue**, agree with the License terms, and enter the password when prompted.
+2. Click **Continue**, agree with the License terms, and enter the password when prompted.

     ![App install screenshot](images/MDATP_29_AppInstallLogin.png)